Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Workspaces.md

 ![](img/System_Workspaces_38.png)

 On the top part of this screen you can edit the name, description, website URL, portfolio (SpiraPlan only), active flag and default flag.
 Once you have made the necessary changes, click the "Save" button to commit them.
 If you decide that you want to ignore the changes, click the "Cancel" button and the changes will be discarded.

+!!! question "What happens when you make a program inactive"
+    If you set a programs's active flag to "No" then it will be hidden from the global navigation for all users.
+All products in that program will also be hidden from the global navigation for all users.

 In addition, the lower part of the screen allows you to view/edit the users that are members of the program and also see which products are in the program: